CatalogueOfLife/coldp/README.md

 Strongly recommended in case of misapplied names.
 The ID must refer to an existing Reference.ID within this data package.

+#### accordingToPage
+The exact single page number where the synonym was treated.
+If the treatment spans multiple pages, the first page should be given.

+*added in v1.1*

+#### accordingToPageLink
+A URL to the exact page where the synonym was published.
+If the treatment spans multiple pages, the link to the first page should be given.

+*added in v1.1*

 #### status
 type: [enum](http://api.checklistbank.org/vocab/taxonomicstatus)